rsaavedraf/fxp/README.md

 [Big Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
 - (To be added when tried)

-To use the Fix Point Numbers yourself, you only need files *fxp.h* and *fxp.c* when strictly using ints and only ints.
+To use these Fix Point Numbers yourself, you only need files *fxp.h* and *fxp.c* when strictly using ints and only ints.
 If also using longs, then also files *fxp_l.h* and *fxp_l.c*.
 All the other files are auxiliary (to convert to and from floating points, print out, test, etc.)